elfrank/elfrank.github.io/_posts/2020-12-30-improving-systems-through-better-decisions.md

 excerpt: People build systems.
 The systems we have are the result of thousands of tiny  decisions over time.
 Better decisions should turn into better systems.
 Right?
 ---

+People build systems.
+The systems we have are the result of thousands of tiny  decisions over time.
+Better decisions should turn into better systems.
+Right?

 Earlier this year, I was upset because I couldn't drive a conversation into a sound technical decision.
 I knew that the final decision from the team would introduce inefficiencies in the form of a future back and forth with customers and external stakeholders.
 We could avoid all of that on the get-go with minimal code changes.
 But I failed in communicating effectively.

 We picked a project to address substantial tech debt.
 In the grand scheme of things, the fact that we were addressing the root problem was a significant win already.
 But I was stuck on the details of a technical decision.
 The decision was inefficient, but it  was inconsequential.
 We would address it as soon as we received external feedback.